lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2017-10-28-ml-multilabel.md

   - Multi-label
 ---

-<span class="display-6">In</span>
+<span>In</span>
 classic classification with networks, samples belong to a single class.
 We usually code this relationship using one-hot encoding: a label $i$ is transformed into a vector $[0, 0, ...
-1.0, ..., 0, 0]$, where the $1$ is at the position $i$ of the vector.
+1, ..., 0, 0]$, where the number $1$ is located at the i-th position in the target vector.

 ```python
 import numpy as np